andrewramsay/cix2026/about/index.md

 Because of this success, we are expanding from the pure Summer School format to also include a 4 day long academic Symposium.
 We anticipate about 30 students and 40 academics and invited speakers to attend.
 There will also be two workshops.

-Then student submission form will ask you to submit a CV, and a short research statement (no longer than 1 page) describing your research interests and a brief description of how attending this summer school will help you in your research.
+The student submission form will ask you to submit a CV, and a short research statement (no longer than 1 page) describing your research interests and a brief description of how attending this summer school will help you in your research.
 The deadline for applications is March 14, 2025 anywhere on Earth.
 Note that submitting an application is a binding registration, and upon acceptance you will need to pay the registration fee.

 *Computational interaction* often involves elements from machine learning, signal processing, information theory, optimisation, inference, control theory and formal modelling.
 Computational interaction would typically involve at least one of:
 1. an explicit mathematical model of user-system behaviour;